rabestro/home-work-premium-calculator/IMPLEMENTATION.md

 ## PolicySubObject

 The implementation of policy sub-objects.
-The class is **immutable** and has a builder to create new object.
+The class is **immutable**.